esperanza spalding Press Page | Shore Fire Media

 For years, esperanza spalding dreamed about making music with Milton Nascimento, the revered Brazilian singer-songwriter. spalding first heard Nascimento as a student at Berklee College of Music, in Boston, in the early 2000s.
 The evening lives vividly in her memory.
 Crammed into her bedroom in the apartment she shared with four other musicians, she hosted a group of friends from Brazil for a dinner of inexpertly made sushi rolls.
 One of them put on Native Dancer, Nascimento’s collaboration with saxophonist and composer Wayne Shorter, released in 1975.
 The first sound on the album is Nascimento’s otherworldly falsetto, accompanied by gentle piano.
 “I get chills even thinking about it,” she says now.
 The music is pastoral, beatific; but she recalls feeling almost angry: “How could I have not known about this before?”

 Milton + esperanza, out on August 9 (Concord Records), is the moving culmination of spalding’s long-held admiration.
-A mixture of classics from Nascimento’s catalog, new songs from spalding, and covers from other artists, including The Beatles and Michael Jackson, the album is a portrait of their creative relationship.
+A mixture of classics from Nascimento’s catalog, new songs from spalding and Nascimento, and covers from other artists, including The Beatles and Michael Jackson, the album is a portrait of their creative relationship.
 “Ninety percent of things I write,” she says, “I’m thinking of him.
 I’m thinking of his voice.
 I’m imagining singing it with him.
 He’s a very present part of my creative imagination.”
 But, she clarifies, that doesn’t mean she’d gone so far as to imagine a collaborative album; that existed beyond her fantasies.

 The seeds of their connection were planted by Herbie Hancock, who first told Nascimento about spalding’s music.
 The endorsement primed Nascimento to accept the invitation to duet on the “Apple Blossom,” from spalding’s 2010 album Chamber Music Society, and in that recording session they acknowledged an affinity (once upon a time, Nascimento played bass in a jazz trio when he was a teenager) and fondness between them.
 They shared the stage together the next year, at the annual Rock in Rio festival, and from then on, any time she traveled through Brazil, she would try to stop in at Nascimento’s home in Rio De Janeiro to jam and talk.
 That might have been the whole story, had it not been for Nascimento’s son suggesting, out of the blue, that spalding produce a record for his father.
 This was at a bar in 2022, after one of the performances on Nascimento’s farewell tour, and she felt “sideswiped.”
 This golden opportunity was here—and the clock was already running.
 Because of the tour, Nascimento’s son explained, Milton’s voice was in particularly good shape, so it would be best to begin as soon as possible.